-Make yourself all this questions before training your model.
+Make yourself all these questions before training your model.
 Who knows these are the same questions you will be asked at your presentation.

 5. Model and results

-Build a machine learning web application using your saved model.
+Build a Machine Learning web application using your saved model.
 You can use Flask, Streamlit or any other tool that you know.
-Use Heroku or another cloud computing platform that you prefere to deploy your web application and share it with the world.
+Use Heroku or another cloud computing platform that you prefer to deploy your web application and share it with the world.